GAC Aion V vs Peugeot 2008

 Feature Showdown

-The GAC Aion V features a 14.6-inch touchscreen paired with a 8.9-inch digital dash, while the Peugeot 2008 gets a 10-inch display.
+The GAC Aion V features a 14.6-inch touchscreen paired with a 8.9-inch digital dash, while the Peugeot 2008 gets a 10-inch display and 10-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The GAC Aion V stands out with Apple CarPlay, panoramic roof, heated front seats, ventilated seats and power tailgate that you will not find on the Peugeot 2008.
-The Peugeot 2008 counters with wireless Apple CarPlay/Android Auto.
+The GAC Aion V stands out with Apple CarPlay, panoramic roof, heated front seats, ventilated seats, power tailgate and V2L that you will not find on the Peugeot 2008.
+The Peugeot 2008 counters with wireless Apple CarPlay/Android Auto and Focal audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The GAC Aion V runs a pure electric powertrain producing 150kW and 210Nm of torque, sent through a automatic to a FWD layout.
+The GAC Aion V uses a Electric producing 150kW and 210Nm of torque, sent through a automatic to a FWD layout.
 It covers the 0-100km/h sprint in 9 seconds.

 Space & Comfort